Chris741233/BBS_config/README.md

 Note: It is advisable to learn a little about Bafang BBS, for example on electric bike forums.
 In the "BbsSetting.h" configuration file, the names used in the comments are the same as in Penoff's software: [Penoff BBS-tool](https://penoff.me/tag/bafang/)

+#### Note
+> *Be advised!
+Doing any changes to your controller might lead to damage.*
+*I won’t be held responsible for any kind of damage you might induce to your controller, motor, gears, bicycle or yourself.*
+*Do what you like at your own risk!*

+---
 ## How to use the library
 Download the source, unzip and install in your Arduino library folder.